sonjaskagestad/WormGame/README.md

 # WormGame
 An interactive game done with multithreading in C

-to run, simply navigate into the projects folder and type "make" into terminal
+to run: navigate to projects folder, type "make" then "./worm"